Solar Panels and Roof

 These serve as solar roof shingles.
 They are waterproof and installed by regular roofing crews.
 It simplifies the solar roofing design process significantly.

 These are systems designed for modern flat-roof architecture.
-You see this design often in Phoenix desert modern homes.
+You see this design often in solar panels in Phoenix.
 Here, these solar roof panels serve as the actual roof membrane, thus ensuring waterproofing and power generation simultaneously.

 Is Solar Roofing Replacing Solar Panels?